kaespi/escapeSedrun/README.md

 All projects are designed for the [Arduino framework](https://www.arduino.cc) with the esp8266 "board manager" installed (I had to install the Arduino's very latest version instead of the one installed on Ubuntu.
 Otherwise I didn't even have the "board manager" feature!).

-The host starts a WiFi network with SSID "escaperoom" and passphrase "abcdefgh12345678".
+The host (wifi_rx) starts a WiFi network with SSID "escaperoom" and passphrase "abcdefgh12345678".
 The host will occupy IP address 192.168.0.1, subnet mask 255.255.255.0.
 It also starts a DHCP service with leases in the range 192.168.0.[2..100].

+The client (wifi_tx) connects to the WiFi network with SSID "escaperoom" and passphrase "abcdefgh12345678".
+When it detects the button is pressed then it sends a UDP packet to the host (192.168.0.1) and again another UDP message when the button is released.